Welcome to Part Four of our Web Traffic Blueprint article series, where we show you how to automate traffic to your website using the WordPress CMS.

 (CommentLuv)

-The built-in WordPress commenting system allows your visitors to interact with your website or blog, post new comments, reply to existing comments and participate in discussions as part of a community.
+The WordPress native commenting function allows your blog readers to interact with your website, post new comments, reply to existing comments and engage with your content.

-You can expand the WordPress built-in commenting feature using a third-party plugin like Disqus, IntenseDebate, LiveFyre, or CommentLuv that integrates with social media, helping to share and spread them online.
+You can expand the WordPress native commenting feature using 3rd-party plugins like Disqus, IntenseDebate, LiveFyre, or CommentLuv that integrate your comments with social media, helping to share and spread them around.

-For example, with a plugin like CommentLuv (Pro version), you can create more user engagement on your website.
-The plugin encourages readers to comment using SEO and social rewards like the ability to add twitter usernames to comments, backlinks, social enticements for content-sharing, and using keywords in the username.
-This plugin will visit the website of the comment author while they type their comment and retrieve their last blog posts, which they can include with their comment after clicking submit.
+For example, with a plugin like CommentLuv (Pro version), you can make your site more attractive to commenters by offering them a choice of backlinks if they tweet, plus1, or like your content.
+This plugin will visit the site of the comment author while they are entering their comment and retrieve their last blog posts, which they can choose to include with their comment after clicking submit.

-(CommentLuv can attract more comments and visitors and improve user engagement on your site.)
+(CommentLuv can attract more comments and improve user engagement on your site.)

-Social Link Machine is a set-and-forget plugin that allows you to syndicate content, build anchor text backlinks, include relevant images and videos, and second-tier links and social signals on auto-pilot …
+Social Link Machine is a plugin that lets you syndicate your content to over 30 traffic-generating sites, build anchor text backlinks, include relevant images and videos, and create social signals on auto-pilot …

-- Social Bookmarking Sites: e.g. Bitly, Folkd, Plurk, Reddit, etc.
+- Bookmarking Platforms: e.g. Bitly, Linkagogo, Kippt, Reddit, etc.

 - Social Media Platforms: Facebook, Twitter, etc.

-Also, if you would like to know more about setting up social media monitoring (so you can get actionable information about your content distribution efforts), we have written a detailed article listing several social media measurement tools that you may want to check out.
-More info:
+Also, if you would like to know more about setting up social media monitoring (in order to get actionable information about your content marketing efforts), we have written a detailed article about social media measurement tools and technologies that you may want to check out.
+For more details:

 The above are just some examples of the many content distribution plugins that are available to WordPress users.